laxa1986/gulp-angular-embed-templates/README.md

 #### options.maxSize
 Type: `Number`.
 Not specified by default (templates of any size allowed)

-define the max size limit in bytes for the template be embeded.
+define the max size limit in bytes for the template be embedded.
 Ignore templates which size exceed this limit

 ## License
 This module is released under the MIT license.